pgpglobal/staging/README.md

 <a id="plugins---local-dev"></a>
 #### Plugins - Local Dev

+This is a paired down list, since the others eat up unnecessary build resource and slow down editing and working on the site.

 * jekyll-admin - useful for editing posts.
 Won't run on GH Pages
 * jekyll-include-cache